johannestaas/cursed/README.rst

 cursed
 ======

-Simplified curses interface, for quick and sane curses apps.
+Simplified curses interface with concurrency, for quick and sane curses apps.

+Allows easy creation of windows and menus.
+Code for each window runs concurrently.

 Installation
 ------------